Australian birds exhibition and events lifting off in Logan

 A range of activities will run alongside the exhibition, including:

-- The Birds of Australia STORYBOX on display in the Logan Entertainment Centre (LEC) forecourt until Monday, 31 August.
+- The Birds of Australia STORYBOX on display now until Monday 31 August in the Logan Entertainment Centre (LEC) forecourt.
 This 3D interactive cube, lit up from 6 am to 9 pm daily, includes striking images of Australian birdlife from The Australian Museum, and is accompanied by audio field recordings captured across Logan by Heritage Park-based audio engineer and music producer Louise Wheatley.

 Where do I Belong? is supported by the Queensland Government through the Queensland Arts Showcase Program and the Regional Arts Development Fund, a partnership between the Queensland Government and Logan City Council to support local arts and culture in regional Queensland, and Community Bank Logan and Helensvale, a franchise of Bendigo Bank.